ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The `webtransport` HTTP Upgrade Token uses the Capsule Protocol as defined in
 {{HTTP-DATAGRAM}}.
 The Capsule Protocol is negotiated when the server sends a 2xx response.
-The `capsule-protocol` header field {{Section 3.4 of HTTP-DATAGRAM}} is not used in WebTransport and MUST be ignored by WebTransport endpoints.
+The `capsule-protocol` header field {{Section 3.4 of HTTP-DATAGRAM}} is not required by WebTransport and can safely be ignored by WebTransport endpoints.

 ## Limiting the Number of Simultaneous Sessions